nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_7.md

 ### RData files

-This is a R workspace image with name {Analysis title}.env.RData.
-It contains all the app-defined objects including vectors, matrices, dataframes, lists and functions from the R working environment.
+This is an R workspace image with name {Analysis title}.env.RData.
+It contains all the app-defined objects including vectors, matrices, dataframes, lists, and functions from the R working environment.

 ## Step 4: Tag & download analysis outputs